 - Preparatory steps

 Before your procedure, you will need to share information about your overall health and any medications and supplements you’re taking.
 Your appointment will also include a discussion of your goals and expectations for this surgery.
 Having healthy expectations is key to a successful and comfortable surgery.

 How is Rhinoplasty Performed?

 Your procedure can be performed in any of our facilities in Philadelphia, Voorhees, Princeton, or Yardley.
 Once you get to our office, your skin will be cleansed and you will receive a local anesthetic, which will numb your face entirely.
-You may receive an IV anesthetic or general anesthetic as well, depending on the complexity of the procedure and your preferences.
+You may receive an IV anesthetic or general anesthesia as well, depending on the complexity of the procedure and your preferences.

 Cuts will be made inside your nostrils to allow the surgeon access to your nasal bones.
 You may not need any more incisions than those on and in your nose.

 However, if more cartilage is needed, you may need incisions made in your ears.
-The more incisions you need, the longer your healing time will be.
+The more incisions you need, the longer your healing process will be.
 The surgery is generally complete within two hours, but complicated surgeries can take longer.

 Prior to surgery, you will be given detailed instructions on: